laurogripa/polkadot-sdk/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

 - the responder has learned about the disabled validator before the requester
 - the receiver has witnessed the disabled validator after sending the request

-We can have sent a manifest to a peer, then received information about disabling, and then receive a request.
+We could have sent a manifest to a peer, then received information about disabling, and then receive a request.
 This can break an invariant of the grid
 mode:
 - the response is required to indicate quorum